Kolkata teacher stops going to college over wearing hijab, authorities say miscommunication

 However, as the matter became public and sparked an uproar, the college authorities claimed that it resulted from miscommunication, and she would be returning on Tuesday after withdrawing her resignation.

-Sanjida Qadar, a teacher at LJD Law College for the past three years, resigned on June 5, following allegations that the college authorities had instructed her not to wear a hijab at the workplace after May 31.
+Sanjida Qadar, a teacher at LJD Law College for the past three years, resigned on June 5, alleging that the college authorities had instructed her not to wear a hijab at the workplace after May 31.

 "The diktat from the college governing body offended my values and religious sentiments," she said.